camelot-dev/excalibur/docs/user/howto.rst

 Resetting the Metadata Database
 -------------------------------

-.. warning:: The following command will wipe your Excalibur metadata database, removing all information about uploaded files, saved extraction rules and finished/in-progress jobs.
+.. warning:: The following command will wipe your Excalibur metadata database, removing all information about uploaded files, saved settings and finished/in-progress jobs.

 You can reset the metadata database using::